RalfMende/MobileStationWebApp/docs/help-quick-start.md

 ## What you need

-- Install MobileStationWebApp on your SRSEII
+- Install the package "mswebapp" on your SRSEII
 - Make sure the service is running
 - Connect your phone/tablet/PC to the same network as the SRSEII (or connect directly to the SRSEII)